lgrcia/prose/docs/source/tutorials/modular-reduction/modular-reduction.rst

    :py:class:`~prose.Unit` hooks and data flow

-By providing :ref:`many pre-implemented blocks <note-pipeline-methods>` one can arange a complete pipeline to achieve a specific analysis. :py:class:`~prose.Block` can also be implemented to include custom processing.
+By providing :ref:`many pre-implemented blocks <blocks>` one can arange a complete pipeline to achieve a specific analysis. :py:class:`~prose.Block` can also be implemented to include custom processing.

 .. title:: Objective